 Is it possible to learn Japanese in 3 months?

-So if you learn the 300 kanji that are required at the basic level and their applications, pronunciations and meanings, you will have a vocabulary of about 1500 words.
+Therefore, if you learn the 300 kanjis required at the basic level and their applications, pronunciations, and meanings, you will have a vocabulary of about 1,500 words.

-Taking all this into account, it is possible to reach the following conclusion: If you study for 5.5 hours every day, in a structured way and with good material, at the end of those 3 months you will have studied for 495 hours, which is much more than is understood to be necessary to master the basics of the language.
+Taking all this into consideration, it is possible to reach the following conclusion: If you study for 5.5 hours every day, in a structured way and with good material, by the end of these 3 months you will have studied for 495 hours, which is much more than what is understood to be necessary to master the basics of the language.

-Imagining that not everyone would use the remaining 5.5 hours in their day, and then deducting that the person studied for 3 hours every day, he would reach the 270-hour mark of study, which is equivalent to (2/3) two thirds of the recommended time.
+Imagining that not everyone would use the remaining 5.5 hours in their day, and then deducing that the person studied for 3 hours every day, they would reach a total of 270 hours of study, which is equivalent to (2/3) two-thirds of the recommended time.

-With good materials and dedication, the chances of passing the JLPT test and getting the certificate are very high.
-In the end, it's all up to you.
+With good materials and dedication, the chances of passing the JLPT test and obtaining the certificate are very high.
+In the end, it all depends on you.